360 Feedback and Coaching

 You will benefit from:

-We believe the experience will be extremely useful for you to prioritise your development needs for the future.
+We believe the experience will be extremely useful for you to prioritise your development needs for the duration of the Pathways programme.

 “It was great to go over the feedback and establish the main themes and feel empowered to make strategic decisions going forward.”